gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 ---

 ### 8. TU+ begins to look functionally non-trivial
-By Cycles 3–12, TU+ did more than decorate output.
+By Cycles 3–13, TU+ did more than decorate output.

 It:
 -	revised choreography readings
 -	raised salience when warranted
 -	logged mismatch
 -	introduced new relational partial matches
 -	dissolved weak relational matches when coherence failed to support them
 -	reopened and strengthened relational matches when coherence rose again
 -	provisionally confirmed a joint choreography when sustained co-motion supported it
 -	weakened that same joint choreography when asymmetric break pressure emerged
 -	fully de-confirmed it when coherence fell below relational viability
 -	preserved contested branches under contradiction instead of forcing false promotion
 -	resolved preserved ambiguity into a renewed mainline when later evidence supported one branch
 -	registered fresh weak recoupling temptation after restart without confusing it with restoration of the old joint field
+-	kept that weak recoupling candidate alive under mixed follow-up without prematurely promoting or dismissing it
 -	issued revised predicted trains

 This is the first point at which TU+ looks like a meaningful intermediate layer rather than a cosmetic one.

 ---

 ### 9. Coupling, decoupling, ambiguity, restart, and fresh recoupling can be represented without premature collapse
-Cycles 4–12 suggest the architecture can distinguish between:
+Cycles 4–13 suggest the architecture can distinguish between:
 -	a new provisional source
 -	a weak coupling candidate
 -	a stable joint choreography
 -	a dissolved relational hypothesis
 -	a reopened but still provisional joint interpretation
 -	a provisionally confirmed joint choreography
 -	a stressed joint choreography under de-confirmation pressure
 -	a fully decoupled field of independent trajectories
 -	an explicitly contradictory field with no dominant choreography
 -	a resolved restart in which one branch becomes mainline and the other decays
 -	a fresh weak recoupling temptation arising after restart
+-	a mixed follow-up in which weak renewed relation remains provisional without stable coupling promotion

 That distinction matters and appears to be maintainable so far.

 ---

 ### 10. Coherence is beginning to act as the selection principle
-By Cycles 5–12, revision appears to be driven less by static labeling and more by which choreography interpretation best preserves coherence across unfolding time.
+By Cycles 5–13, revision appears to be driven less by static labeling and more by which choreography interpretation best preserves coherence across unfolding time.

 What survived was not what was initially plausible, but what remained coherent enough.
 What re-entered was not what was preferred symbolically, but what regained coherence strongly enough.